Apple VR headset: Everything you need to know about Apple Reality Pro

 According to the report, Apple has filed trademark applications through proxies for the names "Reality One," "Reality Pro" and "Reality Processor," in the US, EU, UK, Canada, Australia, New Zealand, Saudi Arabia, Costa Rica, and Uruguay.

 Going by the flow of rumors coming in, which now suggests Apple will quickly follow up an initial, premium headset launch with a more budget-friendly variant as soon as a year after release, we're expecting the first headset to be the Apple Reality Pro, and the stripped-back version to be the Apple Reality One.

 Apple VR headset: Apple silicon, FaceTime calling and more

 Apple's headset is tipped to be a "pricey" and "niche" competitor to established VR headsets.
 In early 2021, a huge story from The Information claimed that Apple's VR headset would have two 8K displays for high-fidelity visuals.
 It will also reportedly come with eye and hand-tracking technology for full immersion.

-The Apple VR headset could run on Apple's new Apple silicon chips, recently debuted in its new Mac lineup.
+The Apple VR headset could run on Apple's new Apple silicon chips, having debuted in its Mac lineup in recent years.
 According to Bloomberg:

 "Apple is aiming to include some of its most advanced and powerful chips in the headset along with displays that are much higher resolution than those in existing VR products."